moss-l/bhs-js-testing/NOTES.md

 Also it's important to remember that the syntactic markers—the quote marks in this case—are not part of the value when it is stored in memory.
-So the length of the string `"foo"` is three even though its syntactic representation, including the quote marks, uses five characters.
+The length of the string `"foo"` is three even though its syntactic representation, including the quote marks, uses five characters.